-The rule dist (and its historical synonym dist-all) will create archives in all the enabled formats, Chapter 17 [Options], page 117.
+The rule dist (and its historical synonym dist-all) will create archives in all the enabled formats (see Section 17.2 [List of Automake options], page 118, for how to change this list).
 By default, only the dist-gzip target is hooked to dist.